Guide To Visiting Zelve Open Air Museum, Turkey

 Dark Church

 Although Zelve contains numerous small churches spread throughout the valley, none is as elaborate as Dark Church.
-The vibrant frescoes and vaulted ceiling of Dark Church offer a spectacular visit to guests.
+The vibrant frescoes and vaulted ceiling of Dark Church offer guests a spectacular visit.
 The magnificent church also includes a monastic complex and a unique narthex structure.

 Cappadocia Hot Air Balloon Cost & What You Need To Know Before You Ride

-The last and the most majestic sight on our list is the aerial view of Zelve.
+The last and the most majestic sight on our list is the aerial view of Zelve, including the spectacular erosion patterns that shape the three valleys.
 Going to Cappadocia and not taking a hot-air balloon would be a shame.
 So, when you’re at Zelve, take a hot-air balloon and see the spectacular Zelve valley, its rock-cut churches, and stunning natural formations from the air.
-Also, don’t forget to bring your camera, as you’ll have the chance to take lots of instagrammable pictures.
+Also, don’t forget to bring your camera, as you’ll have the chance to take lots of Instagrammable pictures.

 What To Expect While At The Open Air Museum Goreme